The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household

 Household problem waste

-You can now take your household problem waste such as household and car batteries, motor and other oils, paint, smoke detectors, fire extinguishers, gas bottles and fluoro lights to the Albury Recycling Centre for disposal.
+You can now take your household problem waste such as household and car batteries, motor and other oils, paint, smoke detectors, fire extinguishers, gas bottles and fluoro lights to the Albury Recycling Centre for disposal for free.

 Because these items are hazardous to other people and the environment they can’t go into any of your kerbside bins but if they’re sorted correctly, you can bring them to us.

 Asbestos fibres are hazardous when inhaled.
 They can be released into the air when asbestos products are incorrectly handled, stored or transported for disposal.